 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

 Venture to the Agua Clara Visitor Center at the Panama Canal’s new, larger Pacific lock to see the intricacies of its workings up close.
-Plus, visit the Frank Gehry-designed BioMuseo (Museum of Biodiversity), the architect's only work in Latin America (2 Days).
-From $475 per person double occupancy; from $545 solo occupancy.
+Plus, visit the Frank Gehry-designed BioMuseo (Museum of Biodiversity), the architect's only work in Latin America.
+2 Days.

-Transfers between airport and ship if booked on group flights; accommodation on land and ship as per itinerary; kayaking, snorkeling; video chronicle of your trip; gear on loan (snorkeling gear and wetsuit); all meals onboard ship; soft drinks onboard ship.
+Transfers between airport/ship if booked on recommended flights; accommodation on land and ship as per itinerary; kayaking, snorkeling; video chronicle of your trip; gear on loan (snorkeling gear); all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

 Airfare; baggage/accident/cancellation insurance; passport and visa fees; horseback riding; items of a personal nature such as alcoholic beverages, internet and laundry; optional extensions; gratuities to naturalist staff and crew; fuel surcharge may apply.